Rob Wilkey

-Robert D. "Rob" Wilkey (born December 12, 1956) was a Democratic member of the Kentucky House of Representatives, representing the 22nd District since 1996.
+Robert D. "Rob" Wilkey (born December 12, 1956) is a politician and a Democratic member of the Kentucky House of Representatives from 1997 to 2009, representing district 22.
 He served as Majority Whip.
+Wilkey was first elected to the house in 1996 after Republican incumbent Richard Turner retired.
+He did not seek reelection in 2008.

 Birth

 Robert Wilkey was born on December 12, 1956.